Psychonoclast/PocketPals/README.md

 [object:AzPx_YourPokémonCap]"

 (add the suffix "Cap" (no quotes) to the end of "object:AzPx_Pokemon")

-For Alolan Ninetales, add prefix "A": ie. AzPx_ANinetalesCap For Deerling and Sawsbuck add the first two letters of a season as a suffix: eg. AzPx_DeerlingSpCap for spring Deerling, AzPx_SawsbuckWiCap for winter Sawsbuck
+	*For Alolan Ninetales, add prefix "A": ie. AzPx_ANinetalesCap *For Deerling and Sawsbuck add the first two letters of a season as a suffix: eg. AzPx_DeerlingSpCap for spring Deerling, AzPx_SawsbuckWiCap for winter Sawsbuck

+Anatomy and natural features (lore):
-All innate melee attacks have unlimited strength cap, as per natural weapons in CoQ.
-Thunderbolt, Icebeam, etc. will scale with Ego.
-Physical projectiles will likewise use strength (When some are implemented).
+	-All innate melee attacks have unlimited strength cap, as per natural weapons in CoQ.

+Typing:
+	-Steel and Ghost types do not bleed

+Moves:
+	-Currently, ranged attack moves are implemented as a natural missile weapon.
+This is likely to change and they will be replaced with abilities more similar to lase and flaming ray.

 // Playable Pokémon //

+***CURRENTLY BUGGED***
+	While it doesn't seem to be game-breaking, something is bugged.
+I'm looking into it and trying to figure out as soon as I can.

 I've made a few of the Pokémon playable (the cute, startery ones).
 Simply move the files "Genotype.xml" and "Subtype.xml" from the nested folder "Playable" into the base folder "PokePals" and a third genotype should appear at New Game

 // to do (loosely by priority) //

--Add more Pokémon.
+Add more Pokémon.
 Open to requests!

--Moves and Abilities.
+Abilities:
 I'm planning moves as Mutations in various capacities, but I also enjoy that Pokémon can use their physical features for combat as well.
 I might not limit Pokémon to four moves, or cause certain moves to automatically upgrade to more powerful versions.
+	-Introduce all abilities of Pokémon contained here *Any new Pokémon will have their abilities added as well.
+		-Lore:
+			-Pokémon will have additional abilities based on their biology and both anime and in-game lore

+Moves:
+	-Thunderbolt, Icebeam, etc. will scale with Ego.
+Physical projectiles will likewise use strength

+EVOLUTION!
--EVOLUTION!
-Pokémon will change form (Tile, Stats, and Anatomy) once reaching a certain level.
-Both Trainers and Playable Pokémon will be able to choose whether or not to evolve.
+	-Pokémon will change form (Tile, Stats, and Anatomy) once reaching a certain level.
+Balancing tbd.
+	-Both Trainers and Playable Pokémon will be able to choose whether or not to evolve.
--Flavor text.
+Flavor text.
 Just takes a while to write and make sound all fancy and poetic.

+Typing:
--Typing.
-Pokémon will recieve certain advantages based on type.
-Eg. Water types swim at full speed, Steel and Poison types cannot be poisoned, Dark types are immune to Psychic type moves, Ghost types gain innate phasing, etc. I may add my own typing effects based around CoQ mechanics.
+	-Water types swim at full speed.
+	-Steel and Poison types cannot be poisoned.
+	-Dark types are immune to Psychic type moves, Ghost types gain innate phasing, etc. I may add my own typing effects based around CoQ mechanics.

--Fainting, capturing, storage, sending out Pokémon.
+Fainting, capturing, storage, sending out Pokémon.
 I have some ideas on how to do this, but it may take a while to get it right.

--Conversations.
+Conversations.
 Simple conversations with your pals.

--SFX.
+SFX.
 Edited sounds for all moves as well as Pokémon cries when sent out from a ball.

--Random encounters.
+Random encounters.
 Encounter wild Pokémon in their respective environments.
 'Nuff said!

 // early release notes //